PascalDuval/chainlist-truffle5/README.md

 npm 8.3.2

 Web3.js v1.5.3
-Geth 1.10.15-stable

 Windows 10

 Don't forget to install hdwalet-provider under the project directory npm install @truffle/hdwallet-provider (npm audit fix --force if any problem)

+Geth 1.10.15-stable, if you want to run a local node

 **Make sure you don't run tests on Ethereum's main net otherwise you will use real ether with no chance to get them back**

 Pascal DUVAL - 01/2022
 thanks to Sebastien Arbogast, the author of the udemy course

-# bugs reamining with truffle compilation, test and migration allright
+# bugs remaining with truffle compilation, test and migration allright
 [{
 	"resource": "...chainlist-truffle5/contracts/ChainList.sol",
 	"severity": 8,